jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 $cos\~\beta = \sqrt{1 - cos^2\~\theta\~cos^2\~\phi}$

 A quick gut check validates this formula: when the sun is due East or West, $\phi$ is 90&deg; or 270&deg;, $cos\~\phi$ is 1 or -1, so the entire expression simplifies to $cos\~\beta = 1$.
 This makes sense because an East-West tilting panel can point straight at the sun and receive maximum solar flux.
-This is similarly true when the sun is directly overhead, making $\theta =$ 90&deg;.
+This is similarly true when the sun is directly overhead, with $\theta =$ 90&deg;, $cos\~\phi = 1$ and $cos\~\beta = 1$.

 ### Adjusting for Lower Solar Intensity at Lower Angles

-We're almost there:
+The last piece of this analysis is to reflect the fact that sunlight is less intense when the sun is lower in the sky -- even with a panel pointed directly at the sun.
+This is because sunlight has to pass through more atmosphere (dimming it) at lower angles rather than higher angles.
+The intensity of the sunlight reaching a panel pointed directly at the sun (the panel surface is perpendicular or `normal` to the sunlight rays) is called [Direct Normal Irradiance](https://en.wikipedia.org/wiki/Solar_irradiance) and can be measured empirically at given locations.